hannes-brt/hebel/README.md

 GPU-Accelerated Deep Learning Library in Python

-Litzelstetten is a library for deep learning with neural networks in Python using GPU acceleration with CUDA through PyCUDA.
+Hebel is a library for deep learning with neural networks in Python using GPU acceleration with CUDA through PyCUDA.
 It implements the most important types of neural network models and offers a variety of different activation functions and training methods such as momentum, Nesterov momentum, dropout, and early stopping.

 ## Compatibility

-Currently, Litzelstetten will only run on Linux and probably Mac OS X (not tested).
-Litzelstetten currently won't run in Windows, because scikits.cuda is not supported in Windows.
+Currently, Hebel will only run on Linux and probably Mac OS X (not tested).
+Hebel currently won't run in Windows, because scikits.cuda is not supported in Windows.

 ## Dependencies
 - PyCUDA